List of tallest buildings in El Paso

 This list of tallest buildings in El Paso ranks skyscrapers and high-rises in the U.S. city of El Paso, Texas by height.
 The tallest building in the city is the 20-story WestStar Tower, which rises to 314 ft and was recently completed in 2021.
 The second-tallest building in the city is the Wells Fargo Plaza, this tower was the tallest building in El Paso for 50 years from 1971 to 2021.
 The Wells Fargo Plaza rises to 302 ft.
 The third tallest building in the city is One San Jacinto Plaza, which rises to 280 ft.

 The history of skyscrapers in El Paso began with the completion of the El Paso and Southwestern Railroad Office Building in 1907, this building is still standing and is now known as 416 N. Stanton St. It is 104 ft tall and has seven floors.
 The Anson Mills Building, which is considered to be one of the city's first skyscraper, was completed in 1911.
 This 12-floor, 145 ft structure stood as the tallest in El Paso until 1921.
 The city went through a building boom in the 1960s and 1970s, during which El Paso saw the completion of most of its tallest buildings, including the Wells Fargo Plaza and One San Jacinto Plaza.
 The city is going through another major building boom and many revitalization projects have been completed recently or are currently in progress in downtown.
 However, no El Paso buildings are among the tallest in the United States.

 The most recently completed skyscraper in El Paso is the WestStar Tower, which rises 314 ft and has 20 floors.

 Tallest buildings

 This list ranks El Paso highrise buildings that stand at least 130 ft tall, based on standard height measurement.
 Only completed buildings and under construction buildings that have been topped out are included.

-Under construction

-This list includes skyscrapers that are currently under construction in El Paso.

-Proposed

-This list includes skyscrapers that are either Proposed or actively Under Design Review in El Paso.